tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 While the "efforts of others" prong of the *Howey* test is, at some level, no more important in an application of *Howey* than any of the other prongs, it is frequently the prong on which the most uncertainty hangs.
 The "efforts of others" is often the focus when it comes to public blockchain networks.
-This is because the decentralization of control that many such projects seek to foster prompts the following question: does the kind and degree of decentralization that exists mean that any expectation of profits token purchasers may have does not come from the efforts of others for purposes of *Howey*?
+This is because the decentralization of control that many such projects seek to foster prompts the following question: do the kind and degree of the existing decentralization mean that any expectation of profits token purchasers may have does not come from the efforts of others for purposes of *Howey*?
 The determination that token purchasers reasonably expected profits to come from the efforts of a centralized (or at least coordinated) person or group has been central in the SEC's findings that the tokens were securities in each of the recent SEC enforcement actions relating to token offerings and